jar398/listtools/doc/guide.md

 ### Exemplars

 Call an individual an _exemplar_ for a comparison of checklists A and B if taxon concepts in both A and B are known with the property that the individual falls under both of the taxon concepts.
-The individual is proof that the extensions of the taxon concepts intersect.
+The individual is proof that the extensions of the taxon concepts intersect (i.e. have one or more individuals in common).

 'Exemplar' is a semantic ideal rather than an operational notion.
 To make the exemplar idea practical when we don't have direct information